delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 ________________________________________________________________________________

-A feature of CodeSnip is the ability to test compile routines in its database with any installed version of Delphi 2-7, the Win32 personalities of Delphi 2005, 2006 & 2009, Delphi 2007 and FreePascal.
+A feature of CodeSnip is the ability to test compile routines in its database with any installed Windows 32 version of Delphi (i.e. Delphi 2 to 7 and 2005, 2006, 2007, 2009 and 2010) and FreePascal.
 User defined snippets can also be test compiled providing some simple rules are followed.

 When CodeSnip is first installed it knows nothing about these compilers and so